-In addition to safety, the wellbeing of our people is a top priority.
-Metcash provides employees with the opportunity to access a range of benefits to promote wellbeing.
-These include wellbeing leave days, flexible working arrangements, counselling services, paid parental leave and allowing eligible employees to access an additional week of leave per year as mentioned.
+In addition to our focus on safety, Metcash provides employees with the opportunity to access a range of benefits to promote health and wellbeing.
+These include flexible working arrangements, wellbeing leave days, paid parental leave and allowing eligible employees to access an additional week of leave per year.

 Human rights and modern slavery

 Metcash has a wide and diverse supply chain that encompasses goods and services from both food and non-food sectors.

 The company is committed to upholding human rights within our business and across our supply chain.
 We acknowledge our role and responsibility in seeking to safeguard human rights through responsible, ethical and sustainable business practices.

 Metcash’s first year of reporting against the requirement of the Modern Slavery Act is the financial year ending 30 April 2020.